ploomber/projects/ml-online/README.md

 ## Interactive console

+Run in a terminal:

 ```sh
 ploomber interact
 ```

-Starts an interactive session with a `dag` variable, which is the representation of your training pipeline, useful for debugging.
+Starts an interactive session with a `dag` variable, which is the representation of the training pipeline, useful for debugging.
 Try the following:

 ```python
 # get task names